Introduction

 Unikernels can boot extremely quickly, with boot times measured in milliseconds if you are running on servers you control.

-Unikernels are typically deployed diretly to the cloud as native disk images.
+Unikernels are typically deployed directly to the cloud as native disk images.
 For example on AWS when you do an 'ops image create' we create a new AWS AMI every single time.
-That AMI when you spin it up with 'ops instnace create' spins up a new ec2 instance.
+That AMI when you spin it up with 'ops instance create' spins up a new ec2 instance.
 This removes the need for a complex orchestration system that you might be used to using with something like kubernetes.

 To get started, go to the [Getting Started](https://docs.ops.city/ops/getting_started) section.